staD020/png2prg/readme.md

   -no-pack
     	do not pack chars (only for sc/mc charset) -no-pack-empty
-    	do not pack empty chars (only for mc/mixed/ecm charsets) -np
+    	do not optimize packing empty chars
+  -np
     	no-pack
   -npe